elastic/integrations/packages/ded/docs/README.md

 ### Add preconfigured anomaly detection jobs

-Create a data view for the indices that are enriched by the pipeline.

 In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Data Exfiltration Detection (DED).
 When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.

 ### (Optional) Enable Security rules